g4nesh/Sculpt/README.md

 # Sculpt 🧠

-A Multi-Omics Deep Learning Framework for Decoding Cerebral Cortex Localization
+Advanced Multi-Omics Modeling for Elucidating Neuronal Architecture

 ## Overview

 Sculpt is an open source project focused on advanced multi-omics modeling to elucidate neuronal architecture.
-This project combines cutting-edge techniques in 3D interneuron/neuron image modeling, leveraging work from NIH and the University of Maryland.
+This project combines cutting-edge techniques in 3D interneuron/neuron image modeling, leveraging work from Google Research and Harvard University.

 ## Key Features